tiagodavi70/dashboard_linha_montagem/README.md

 ## Unity Chart generation usage:

-No one of the values should be null.
+None of the values should be null.
 ``` cs
 GetKPI(string station)
 GetCycleTime(string station)